FlowFuse/website/src/blog/2024/10/managing-node-red-instances-in-centralize-platfrom.md

    - nodered
 ---

 Managing a single Node-RED instance involves setting up and configuring a server, securely tunneling for remote access to edge devices, and ensuring proper networking and firewall configurations, all of which can be complex.
-The complexity increases when overseeing multiple Node-RED instances spread across various projects, devices, or environments.
+The complexity increases when overseeing multiple Node-RED instances spread across various projects, edge devices, or environments.
 <!--more-->
 This situation brings additional challenges that can make management a really difficult task, often leading to confusion and frustration as teams try to keep everything running smoothly, troubleshoot issues, and ensure clear communication between instances.
 Consolidating control into a single platform simplifies deployment, configuration, collaboration, and oversight, making it easier to manage multiple Node-RED instances.
 Let’s explore how FlowFuse can centralize this management.